 It takes many parts to make our community work.
 Our campus that is deeply committed to sound, sustainable environmental practices is one part of it.
 Here you'll find compostable toilets and a solar-powered electric vehicle charger available for use.

 Our values and commitment to equality-for-all also play a part.
-On Town Meeting Day, the school closes so students, faculty, and staff can participate in this important New England democratic tradition.
+On Town Meeting Day, the school closes to allow students, faculty, and staff the opportunity to participate in this important New England democratic tradition.